allanlundhansen/chat-ontology-builder-backend/memory-bank/activeContext.md

 - **Error Handling**: Refine error handling and response formats for consistency across endpoints.
 - **INSTANCE_OF Relationship**: How should this be managed via the API?
 - **API Naming Convention**: Task created in `icebox.md` to enforce consistent `snake_case` in JSON responses.
 Current endpoints return `elementId`.
+- **Category API Scope**: Confirmed that only GET endpoints are needed for Phase 1 due to the fixed nature of the Kantian categories.

 ## Next Steps

 ### Immediate
 1. **Review Documentation**: Ensure all relevant memory bank and docs files are updated to reflect the current state.
-2.  **Commit Changes**: Commit the successful fixes, refactoring, tests, and documentation updates.
+2. **Commit Changes**: Commit the successful query refactoring, tests, and documentation updates.
-3.  **Decide Next Steps**: Choose the next focus area:
+3. **Decide Next Focus Area**:
    * Address test **warnings** (Pytest mark, Neo4j multi-record UserWarning).
    * Address **skipped tests** (mostly in `test_concepts.py`).
-    *   Manage the **query loader cache** (re-enable or leave disabled).
-    *   Continue **query refactoring** (migrate more queries from `.cypher` to Python constants).
-    *   Implement the remaining **Relationship CRUD** endpoint (`DELETE /{element_id}`).
-    *   Start implementing the **Categories endpoints** (`/api/v1/categories`).
+   * Perform final code review/cleanup for Phase 1 API.

 ### API Layer
-- Implement `DELETE` endpoint for relationships.
+- No further API endpoint implementation planned for Phase 1.
-- Implement endpoints for categories.
-- **API Naming Convention**: Task created in `icebox.md` to enforce consistent `snake_case` in JSON responses.
-Current endpoints return `elementId`.
-- **Query Loader Cache**: Decide whether to re-enable the `@lru_cache` in `src/utils/cypher_loader.py` or keep it disabled while potentially migrating more queries.

 ### Database Layer
-- Implement Cypher queries for Relationship `DELETE` operations.
+- Implement Cypher queries for Relationship `
-- Implement queries for managing `INSTANCE_OF` relationships.
-- Develop queries for navigating semantic, temporal, and spatial relationships as per PRD Task 4.

-### Testing
-- Add integration tests for remaining Relationship CRUD (`DELETE`) and Category endpoints.
-- Address skipped tests and warnings.
-- Potentially add more unit tests for complex business logic if needed.

-### Documentation
-- Continue updating Memory Bank files as progress is made.
-- Generate/update OpenAPI (Swagger) documentation.
-- Document schema and queries more formally (PRD Task 5).
-- Address items in `icebox.md` when prioritized.

 ## Active Decisions and Considerations

-1. **Direct Neo4j Implementation**: Decided to implement the Knowledge Graph directly in Neo4j with Cypher scripts rather than using a Python abstraction layer to minimize unnecessary complexity
-2. **Cypher Query Approach**: Chose to use direct Cypher queries instead of GraphQL, focusing on leveraging Neo4j's native query capabilities
-3. **Query Templates**: Decided to define reusable query templates in `.cypher` files.
-These will be loaded and executed by the application layer, as APOC procedures (`apoc.custom.asProcedure`) are not available in the current AuraDB environment.
-4. **Query Management**: Currently using a hybrid approach: core Concept CRUD queries are Python constants (`src/cypher_queries/concept_queries.py`), while others may still use the file loader (`src/utils/cypher_loader.py`).
-5. **Modality Representation Strategy**: Decided to replace the Phase 1 property-based modality on Concept nodes with a judgment-based representation in Phase 2, rather than maintaining coexistence.
-This involves a planned migration.
-6. **Quality/Modality Value Validation**: Due to limitations with Neo4j 5.x constraint syntax and the unavailability of APOC triggers in the current AuraDB environment, the validation ensuring `quality` and `modality` properties contain only the allowed Kantian values (or NULL) will be enforced at the **application level**.
-7. **Conditional Relationship Property Validation**: Similarly, the rule requiring `spatial_unit` when `distance` is present on `SPATIALLY_RELATES_TO` relationships cannot be enforced via standard constraints and will also be handled at the **application level**.
-8. **API Path Structure (Phase 1):** Decided to use `/api/v1/concepts` and `/api/v1/relationships` as base paths for Understanding Module creation/retrieval endpoints.
-Concept-specific relationship queries remain under `/api/v1/concepts/{id}/...`.
-9. **LLM Provider Selection**: Still evaluating options between OpenAI, Anthropic, and open-source alternatives
-10. **Deployment Strategy**: Deciding between cloud providers and on-premises deployment
-11. **Validation Implementation Strategy**: Decided to implement validation as a centralized service (`KantianValidator`). **Confirmed working via integration tests for API endpoints.**

-## Current Challenges

-1. **Query Optimization**: Ensuring efficient performance for complex graph queries
-2. **Concept Classification**: Determining the right level of granularity for concept categorization
-3. **Relationship Constraints**: Implementing proper constraints to maintain data integrity across relationship types
-4. **Integration Strategy**: Planning the connection between the Knowledge Graph and other modules
-5. **Modality Migration Complexity**: Ensuring a smooth and accurate migration from property-based to judgment-based modality in Phase 2.
-6. **Application-Level Validation Consistency**: Ensuring rigorous and consistent validation logic is applied across all application components writing `quality` and `modality` properties to the database, **as well as conditional properties like `spatial_unit`**.
-7. **Testing Approach**: Developing comprehensive tests for graph operations and constraints
-8. **Test Warnings**: Investigating the cause of the 7 warnings reported by pytest.
+11. **Category API Scope (Phase 1)**: Decided to only implement GET endpoints (`GET /`, `GET /{name}`) for categories in Phase 1.
+POST, PATCH, and DELETE operations are omitted as the Kantian category structure is pre-defined and fixed, making modification via API inconsistent with the model's philosophy.